christian-brindley/myca/README.md

 Scripts and config for setting up and running a two layer CA hierarchy with an offline root and online issuing CA.

+As of this version, the only kind of end entity certificate issued is a server certificate, enabled for TLS client and server authentication.

 ## Requirements

 Requires bash and openssl